Germany national football team: Memorable losses: Wembley goal and game of the century (1958–1970)

-After finishing fourth in the 1958 World Cup and reaching only the quarter-finals in the 1962 World Cup, the DFB made changes.
+After finishing fourth in the 1958 World Cup and only reaching the quarter-finals four years later, the DFB made changes.
 Professionalism was introduced, and the best clubs from the various Regionalligas were assembled into the new Bundesliga.
 In 1964, Helmut Schön took over as coach, replacing Herberger who had been in office for 28 years.

 In the 1966 World Cup, West Germany reached the final after beating the USSR in the semi-final, facing hosts England.
 In extra time, the first goal by Geoff Hurst was one of the most contentious goals in the history of the World Cup: the linesman signalled the ball had crossed the line for a goal, after bouncing down from the crossbar, when replays showed it did not appear to have fully crossed the line.
 Hurst then scored another goal giving England a 4–2 win.

-West Germany in the 1970 World Cup knocked England out in the quarter-finals 3–2, before they suffered a 4–3 extra-time loss in the semi-final against Italy.
+West Germany knocked England out in the 1970 World Cup quarter-finals 3–2, before they suffered a 4–3 extra-time loss in the semi-final against Italy.
 This match with five goals in extra time is one of the most dramatic in World Cup history, and is called the "Game of the Century" in both Italy and Germany.
-West Germany claimed third by beating Uruguay 1–0.
+West Germany claimed third place by beating Uruguay 1–0.
 Gerd Müller finished as the tournament's top scorer with 10 goals.

 1974 World Cup title on home soil

 In 1971, Franz Beckenbauer became captain of the national team, and he led West Germany to victory at the European Championship at Euro 1972, defeating the Soviet Union 3–0 in the final.

 As hosts of the 1974 World Cup, they won their second World Cup, defeating the Netherlands 2–1 in the final in Munich.

 Two matches in the 1974 World Cup stood out for West Germany.
 The first group stage saw a politically charged match as West Germany played a game against East Germany.
-The East Germans won 1–0 but it made a scant difference to West Germany as only the West Germans acquired a good record and thus advanced to the knockout stage.
-The West Germans advanced to the final against the Johan Cruijff-led Dutch team and their brand of "Total Football".
+The East Germans won 1–0 but it made a scant difference to West Germany as the West Germans advanced to the knockout stage.
+The West Germans advanced to the final against the Johan Cruyff-led Dutch team and their brand of "Total Football".
 The Dutch took the lead from a penalty.
-However, West Germany tied the match on a penalty by Paul Breitner, and won it with Gerd Müller's fine finish soon after.
+However, West Germany equalised with a penalty by Paul Breitner, and won the match with Gerd Müller's fine finish soon after.